1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 1.4.
 Geometry of the problem

-Design of the pocket transmon qubit.
+Design of the pocket transmon qubit, with the different components labelled.

 1.5.
 Setting up the device

 1.5.1.
-Preamble, file paths and base simulation parameters
+Preamble, file paths, and base simulation parameters

 We start by importing all relevant modules.